Mookie Wilson: 1986 World Series

 In the postseason for the first time in his career, Wilson batted just .115 in the 1986 National League Championship Series against the Houston Astros.
 However, he scored the only run allowed by NLCS MVP Mike Scott in game four of the series, and drove in and scored a run in the ninth inning of game six when the Mets scored three runs in their last at bat to send the game into extra innings.
 He was batting a far better .273 in the World Series when he came to the plate in the tenth inning of game six.

 The Boston Red Sox scored twice in the top of the tenth inning to go up 5–3 in a series they led three games to two.
 After retiring Wally Backman and Keith Hernandez, Red Sox relief pitcher Calvin Schiraldi surrendered singles to the next three batters to bring the score to 5–4 with runners on first and third.
 With Wilson stepping up to the plate, Bob Stanley replaced Schiraldi on the mound.
 During his ten pitch at-bat, Wilson avoided being hit by a wild pitch that scored Kevin Mitchell from third and tied the score.
-Three pitches later, he hit a slow roller to Bill Buckner at first base.
+Three pitches later, he hit a little roller up along first base to Bill Buckner.
 Aware of Wilson's speed, Buckner tried to rush the play.
 As a result, the ball rolled beside his glove, through his legs and into right field, allowing Ray Knight to score the winning run from second base.
 The play is often known as the "Buckner play" and is blamed on the first baseman, but Wilson's smart at-bat and speed also affected the course of events.
 (If Buckner had made that play and Wilson had been safe, Howard Johnson would have been the next batter with runners on first and third.
 If Wilson had been put out by Buckner, the game would have gone into an 11th inning.)

 Wilson went one for three in game seven, scoring one of three runs the Mets plated in the sixth inning while trailing 3–0.
 The Mets went on to win the 1986 World Series.